 was published by the Dutch KPN, a main telecommunication company as a

 The deck was designed by Francois Gervais and printed by Plantijn from Capelle a/d IJssel in October 1993.

-The deck comes as a doubledeck in a special designed box, that was made seperately in Amsterdam.
+The deck comes as a double deck in a special designed box, that was made separately in Amsterdam.